Understanding SOC 2 Audit

 Step 3: Control Implementation

-Once controls are identified and documented, the organization must put them into practice.
-This often involves training employees, implementing security protocols, and ensuring policies are consistently followed.
+Once controls are identified and documented, the organization must implement them.
+This often involves training employees, implementing security protocols, and consistently following policies.
 These policies serve as a framework for employees and stakeholders to understand how to handle sensitive data, use security protocols, and ensure compliance with established controls.

 To ensure policies are consistently followed, companies can take the following measures:

-Training employees involves educating them on the organization’s policies, procedures, and best practices related to data security and the use of security protocols.
+Training employees involves educating them on the organization’s policies, procedures, and best practices related to data security and using security protocols.

 Training may include various methods such as: